martinber/noaa-apt/docs/how-it-works.md

   small number.
 That small number is the offset we have to use to do the correction.

+### Histogram equalization

+To be documented, but there is nothing special.
+In false-color images, the RGB channels are converted to Lab and the equalization is made only over the L channel.

+### False color

+To be documented.
+The method is really simple, the pixels are classified as water, land, vegetation or clouds depending in some thresholds.
+These thresholds can be easily configured using the GUI.

 ## About APT images

 ### Modulation